Sayyamjain23/GithubInsight/README.md

 ## Overview

-This repository contains a TypeScript project that a typescript repository.
+This repository contains a TypeScript project.

 ## Languages